FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 2 - Installation/updating.md

 <button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-2-installation/';" class="btn btn-primary">⮜ Step 2 - Installation</button>

-If you are updating Living Skyrim, the process is very similar to installing the list.
-Additionally, make sure you are using the latest version of Wabbajack (it should automatically update itself when you launch the program).
+Updating Living Skyrim?
+It's similar to the initial setup.
+Always use the latest Wabbajack – it should update itself when you open it.

-Wabbajack does support updating an existing installation of a modlist.
-However, as part of this process, it does delete files that don't match with what it is installing.
-This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
-It is a good practice to keep backups of your save files so that you can update safely.
-Saves are stored within the folder you install Living Skyrim to.
+Keep in mind, Wabbajack updates can remove some of your files like presets, custom mods, and even save files.
+Always backup your saves, stored in the Living Skyrim folder you've set.

 {{< alert color="danger" title="Warning!" >}}
 <div class="alert-icon">🛑</div>

-Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
-Check the newest update announcement found in the `#ls-announcements` channel on the Living Skyrim Discord server before updating.
+Some small updates won't harm your saves, but bigger ones might.
+Always check the latest news in the `#sfw-announcements` on the Living Skyrim Discord before updating.
 {{< /alert >}}

-1. Run Wabbajack.exe.
+1. Open Wabbajack.exe.
-2. At the bottom of the window, click Browse Modlists.
+2. Click "Browse Modlists" at the bottom.

 {{< alert color="info" title="Browse Modlists">}}
 <div class="alert-icon">ℹ️</div>